AgentMC/Sao19/Translate/En/Part6.md

 Watching the ground Ronye was thinking that this was certainly a cheating.
 As the rising speed increased, the size of those seen outside decreased accordingly.
 Eventually the white morning haze concealed them, the rose garden spreading north of the arsenal and the white wall of Cathedral occupied the sight.

 She put both hands together and looked straight ahead; the dark-blue before dawn sky had spread far and wide.
-Ronnie lost her words to the beauty of the horizon that was starting to slowly illuminated with red.
+Ronye lost her words to the beauty of the horizon that was starting to slowly illuminated with red.

 When the dragon had risen as high as the large public bath on Cathedral’s ninetieth floor, it stopped the elevation and began to move horizontally.
 It was quite different from the powerful flapping of the real dragons, more like gliding on the water surface.
 Nothing else could be heard than a low humming wind noise.
 This way the citizens of Centoria would not notice them unless they were looking up at the sky at dawn.